dhruvbalwada/POB/docs/source/howto.rst

    2 + 2 = 5 \sigma

 or somethimes if we want to write inline equation, we use ``:math:`\frac{3}{4}`` to write :math:`\frac{3}{4}`.

+You can also use the tex syntax as you would normally do for equations.